 “Excellent saliva containment.”

-He is not inclined to drool in excess, and even at increased excitement, he does not show significant salivation loss events.
+He is not inclined to drool excessively; even when excited, he does not show significant salivation loss events.
 Therefore, drool containment is quite efficient at both cold and higher temperatures.

 Ease of cleaning